top of page

 DIS Student

 Cole is a Senior working on a B.S. in Marine Biology.
 He joined the lab in summer 2023 as a research assistant, assisting Dr. Ramirez in physically setting up the research lab and working as part of the Sea Turtle Skeleto team.
-During the 2023-2024 academic year, Cole will complete a DIS with Dr. Ramirez using stable isotope techniques to study the trophic of ecology of marine top predators (project details TBD).
+Cole is completing a DIS with Dr. Ramirez using stable isotope techniques to study the trophic of ecology of marine top predators.

 Kira Stokoe